🚀 We're launching Video Optimization in beta! Read the announcement.

 Using GIFs sources

-TwicPics can convert your heavy GIF files into light and powerful videos.
-When retrieving a file whose mime type is image/gif on a video path, TwicPics will automatically convert the GIF to video.
+TwicPics can convert your heavy GIF files into lightweight videos.
+When retrieving an animated GIF file on a video path, TwicPics will automatically convert it to a modern video format.
 All usual transformations can be used when transforming GIFs this way.

 When transforming GIFs, you don't need to use output=<codec> transformation.
 GIFs transformed in videos default to MP4 format.